usama13o/pocket-server/README.md

 Security notes
 --------------

-- Pairing is local‑only; tokens are short‑lived and required for HTTP/WS
+- Pairing defaults to local‑only; remote pairing is available via `pair --remote` and requires PIN + one‑time token
 - The mobile app never stores server conversations; the server is authoritative
 - Releases bundle Node v22.18.0 for consistency across platforms